foodfight/foodfight.github.com/source/_posts/2013-02-06-use-thinking-methodically-about-performance.markdown

 ---
 Show Date:  Tuesday, February 6, 2013

-Join the discussion in #foodfightshow on Freenode IRC.

 In this episode, we sit down with [Brendan Gregg](https://twitter.com/brendangregg) of Joyent to discuss performance and his recent article, [Thinking Methodically about Performance](http://queue.acm.org/detail.cfm?id=2413037).

 Watch Now